ssp21/ssp21-spec/ssp21.md

 * **Error detection** - All of the header fields and payload are covered by a cyclic redundancy check (CRC).

 Since this functionality does not  have any cryptographic protections, it is designed with simplicity in mind and is completely stateless.
-The non-cryptographic hash function (like a CRC) is important at this layer to detect data corruption from random sources (EMF, cosmic rays, etc).
+The CRC is important at this layer to detect data corruption from random sources (EMF, cosmic rays, etc).
 This check is intended to prevent randomly corrupted payloads from  reaching the cryptographic layer.
-This prevents "tampering" false positives from occurring at the cryptographic layer which would require a completely different organizational response than from a sudden increase line noise.
+This prevents "tampering" false positives from occurring at the cryptographic layer which would require a completely different organizational response than occasional randomly corrupted frames.

-**Note: We are currently consulting with an expert on error detection algorithms and CRCs.
-A recommendation for the frame format and CRC algorithm will come from this engagement.**

 ```

-Notional diagram for frame format.

-[ start ][ destination ][ source ][ length ][ header CRC? ][ payload ... ][ CRC(s)]
+[ start ][ destination ][ source ][ length ][ CRC ][ payload ... ][ CRC ]

 ```

 The frames consist of the following fields.
-All multi-byte integer fields are encoded in big endian for consistency with the Noise specification and the cryptographic layer.
+All multi-byte integer fields (including the CRCs) are encoded in little endian format.

 **destination** (2-bytes) - The destination field encodes the address of the intended recipient of the frame.
 Devices shall always set this field to the address of the intended recipient when transmitting.
 When receiving a frame, devices